tomocraft/EncryptAndDecryptRP/README.md

 ## Usage

-1. Please download the file as a zip.
+1. Please download the files as a zip.
 2. Unzip the file.
 3. Please execute ```npm install``` in the terminal.
 4. Please execute ```node index.js``` in the terminal.